Change of tenancy and switching energy when you relocate your business

 Switching business energy suppliers with Bionic couldn’t be simpler - give us your postcode and our tech-enabled experts will use smart data to find an energy deal that suits the unique needs of your business.

-You just then need to give us the nod and we’ll take care of the rest - letting your old and new suppliers about the switch to make sure the whole thing runs smoothly, on time and with no disruption.
+You just then need to give us the nod and we’ll support you with the switch - letting your old and new suppliers about the switch to make sure the whole thing runs smoothly, on time and with no disruption.